DVORAME/openvort2D/README.md

+-- This branch includes theoretical derivations of some formulae used in the simulation.
+Primarly use the `main` branch for practical uses. --

 This code simulates the motion of vortex points in superfluid 4He using the Taichi language (https://www.taichi-lang.org/) for parallelization of the calculation.